 1987 – 1995

 This logo was used throughout the period the sitcom was aired.
 It debuted alongside the first episode on September 22, 1987.
-It was likely designed by Jeffrey Steven Franklin based on an individual font.
-The inscription looks as though each letter is hand-drawn.
-The glyphs consist of uneven strokes featuring both convex curvatures and smooth parts.
+Jeffrey Steven Franklin likely designed it based on an individual font.
+The inscription appears to be hand-drawn.
+The glyphs consist of uneven strokes with both convex and smooth sections.

-In the vertical version of the emblem, the words “Full House” occupy two lines and are centered.
+In the vertical version of the emblem, the words “Full House” are centered on two lines.
 The mustard-warm color creates a warm and cozy atmosphere characteristic of a family television series.
 Meanwhile, the letters have black shadows concentrated at the bottom and left.
 This style gives the text a three-dimensional effect.

 2005 – today

 On February 8, 2005, the first season of the sitcom was released on DVD.
-The disc cover featured a new logo, which presumably had not been seen before.
-An unknown designer used the original logotype as a template but slightly altered the shape of the glyphs, making them bolder and rounding all the corners.
+The disc cover featured a new logo, presumably not seen before.
+An unknown designer used the original logotype as a template, slightly altering the shape of the glyphs to make them bolder and rounding all corners.
 Now, the inscription occupies one line, but it’s not positioned horizontally: the right side is slightly raised.
-The uneven trapezium, which contains the series’ name, also has a diagonal slant at the bottom, so it seems to stand on one sharp protrusion.
-The geometric figure is painted in a pale orange color.
+The uneven trapezium, which contains the series’ name, also has a diagonal slant at the bottom, so it seems to rest on a single sharp protrusion.
+The geometric figure is painted in pale orange.
 Against this background, the white letters, casting brown shadows, are clearly visible.

 Font and Colors